ekokotov/object-table/README.md

 Atribute             | Description
 ---------------------|----------------
-data                 | - data source (array of objects) fromUrl				 | - load data from external URL.
-Atribute 'data' or 'fromUrl' should be present display     		 | *default: 5* - Display count.
+data                 | *required* - data source (array of objects) in your Controller.
+But if 'fromUrl' is present 'data' atribute will contain controller link to empty array( will be fill up after receiving data ). fromUrl				 | - load data from external URL. display     		 | *default: 5* - Display count.
 Using with pagging is displayed items per page search               | *default: true* - Display search input pagging				 | *default: true* - Use pagging to present data headers              | *required* - Example: ['HeaderName1','HeaderName2']. - Array of table header names fields  			 | *optional* Example: ['property1','property2'].  - Array of displayed properties of object.
 This option allows you to display only certain fields of the object.
-Number of fields must be equal number of headers
+Number of fields must be equal number of headers. *required* if you are using 'compound' sorting. sorting				 | *default: simple*.
+Use sorting feature. 'simple' - by single column. 'compound' - order by multiple fields.